 A study of linear, quadratic, polynomial, rational, exponential and logarithmic functions preparatory to the calculus.
 Graphical, numerical, and analytical approaches to functions are used.
-Prerequisite: Two years of high school algebra with grades of A or B and ACT Math score of 21 or higher (SAT Math of 530 or higher).
-If the ACT Math score is 20 or lower, you are required to enroll in MATH 1514 College Algebra with Integrated Review.
+Prerequisite: Two years of high school algebra with grades of A or B and ACT Math score of 21 or higher (SAT Math of 540 or higher).
+If the ACT Math score is 20 or lower, you are required to enroll in the SNU Prep for College Algebra course of ALEKS.
+Proficiency level of 75% must be attained before the beginning of College Algebra to continue in the course.